MicrosoftLearning/mslearn-postgresql.de-de/Instructions/Labs/17-extract-insights-azure-ai-language-azure-database-postgresql.md

     ```sql
     SELECT id, name
-    FROM listings, unnest(entities) e
+    FROM listings, unnest(listings.entities) AS e
-    WHERE e.text LIKE '%basement%'
+    WHERE e.text LIKE '%basements%'
     LIMIT 10;
     ```